StakeDAO/airdrop/README.md

     grants_subscription
 ```

-Data is provided and verified by Gitcoin Team.
+Data was verified by Gitcoin Team.